Khorog Travel Guide + 7 Things to do in Khorog

 Chor Bagh

-Located in the Khorog Center Park where you can sit perched above the river.
+Located in the Khorog Center Park, where you can sit perched above the river.
 It’s the perfect spot to have a beer in the evening.
-Dishes range from about 15-45 TJS.
+Dishes range from traditional Tajik, Central Asian, international, and more.
+Costs range from about 20-60 TJS.

 Off To Mughab Next?
 Check out the Murghab Travel Guide